mattermost/docs/source/deployment/mobile-app-deployment.rst

 We’ll say it several times throughout this guide, and in the next section.
 If you are using an EMM provider, the only supported path is via AppConfig.

-While “App Wrapping” has been widely supported, **it is not recommended**.
+While app wrapping has been widely supported, **it is not recommended**.
 Further, **it is not a supported path** for Mattermost mobile deployment.

 AppConfig (Supported) vs. App Wrapping (Not Supported)
 ======================================================

 Mattermost only supports the AppConfig standard.
 It does not support app wrapping.
 If you proceed with app wrapping, it will lead to an inability to use the mobile app.

-So App Wrapping isn’t supported, and the AppConfig standard is, but what is the difference between the two?
+So app wrapping isn’t supported, and the AppConfig standard is, but what is the difference between the two?

 While there are `some great articles <https://www.computerworld.com/article/3209907/app-wrapping-the-key-to-more-secure-mobile-app-management.html>`_ defining both, let’s take a look at AppConfig first.